 For example, if you spend $500 on inventory and made $1000, your GMROI would be 2.0.
 If you made $750, it would 1.5.
 A GMROI of 1 is another way of saying breaking even.

-Advanced inventory tools with your point of sale can calculate this automatically and in more detail.
+Advanced inventory tools with your retail point of sale software can calculate this automatically and in more detail.
 A good understanding of your GMROI will help you decide which products are worth keeping around and which are worth discontinuing.
 And it will give you a chance to adjust pricing or look for cheaper suppliers if your GMROI is too low.

 2. Sell-Through Rate